 I only join affiliate programs and share affiliate links of tools/products that I’ve used and really love.
 I only host my own website, so I only have one website host personally, but there are a few website hosts I use on behalf of my clients that I wholeheartedly recommend.
 I may not use the product personally, but I currently use or have used it for clients, and I recommended the product/tool prior to the affiliate relationship.

 I’m always honest about every product I use, both in one-on-one chats and on my website/blog.
 If there are downsides to a particular product/tool, I share those.
-I recommend many products/tools that don’t have affiliate programs, and joining a program has no impact on my recommendation of a product.
+I recommend many products/tools that don’t have affiliate programs, and joining an affiliate program has no impact on my recommendation of a product.
 If you’re curious about a certain product or tool, reach out, I’m always up for talking shop on anything I recommend (or the things I don’t!)

 I note all affiliate links on my website with a star*, and there’s never any pressure to use an affiliate link when you use a tool I recommend — all you have to do is Google the product or tool rather than clicking my link.
+You can see all my affiliate links and products on my Recommended Products page.

 If you have any questions about how I use affiliate links, how I decide which products to recommend, or want me to send you a non-affiliate link for a tool, just get in touch!